-History has certainly not forgotten the kamikaze (神 風, god and wind, « divine wind »), these Japanese soldiers that during the Second World War were conducting suicide missions, crashing voluntarily planes and submarines against their enemies – indeed suicide attacks were not only confined to air attack.
-If the technique was rooted in despair, it was a devastating one, loaded with explosives.
-From their battle cry, hollywood retained only banzai.
+History has certainly not forgotten the kamikaze (神 風, god and wind, « divine wind »), these Japanese soldiers that did suicide missions during the World War II.
+They voluntarily crashed their planes and submarines against their enemies.
+Yes, suicide attacks weren’t only coming from the sky.

-Kuwahara, a survivor of the war, said that the special unit of kamikaze attack (特別 攻 撃 隊, tokko) is not a beautiful thing.
-During the war, he went twice bearer of doom, twice to finally return to base due to malfunction of its equipment.
+Kuwahara is a survivor of the war.
+And he fought hard to tell his story.
+The special unit of kamikaze attack (特別 攻 撃 隊) « is not a beautiful thing ».
+Twice during the war he was sent bearing death, twice to finally return to his base thanks to equipment malfunction.

-In accordance with the escalation of battle of Okinawa, he was transfered to Kushira base in Kagoshima.
+As the battle in Okinawa worsen, Kuwahara was transfered to the Kushira base, in Kagoshima.

-The time has finally come for Kuwahara.
-On May 3, he received an order to commit a kamikaze attack.
-He boarded a plane with two other riders and 800 kg bomb.
+Finally, time has come for Kuwahara.
+On May 3, he received the order to commit a kamikaze attack.
+He boarded a plane with two other riders and 800 kilogram of explosives.
 But the engine began to malfunction, producing black smoke.
 They returned to their base and and were scolded.

-A week later he received a second order, but this time, oil began to leak from the unit.
+A week later he received a second order.
+This time, oil began to leak from his unit.
 He landed on Tanegashima and was moved to Taiwan, where he witnessed the announcement of the end of the war.
-His mother wept with joy at his return.
+His mother wept with joy when he returned home.